 The Paris Opera has always maintained close ties with George Balanchine.
 As early as 1947, the choreographer was invited to come and stage three of his ballets; an occasion for which he also created Le Palais de Cristal (Symphony in C).
 Today, over thirty of his works feature in the Paris Opera Ballet’s repertoire, each illustrating the different styles and inspirations of the neoclassical master.

-By programming Jewels and Agon at the Palais Garnier next Autumn, the Paris Opera continues to pay tribute to a great choreographer whose style has never ceased to delight the public.
+Performing three works of pure dance from Balanchine’s first American period - Sérénade, Concerto Barocco et Les Quatre Tempéraments – on the stage of the Opéra Bastille (until April 1st, 2020), the Paris Opera Ballet continues to pay tribute to a great choreographer whose style has never ceased to delight the public.

 “It can never be said that my ballets are abstract.
 They are immersed in the utilisation of the body, the person and the human soul.”
 George Balanchine, conversation with Violette Verdy